andyababio/Marketing-Analytics/README.md

 To drive user growth and revenue, IPSL runs multi-channel marketing campaigns across paid digital media (social, search, display).
 Campaigns range from always-on brand awareness initiatives to short-term seasonal promotions aimed at driving sign-ups and purchases of specific financial products.

-As the marketing function scaled, the Head of Marketing identified the need for a centralized analytics model to track campaign performance, user acquisition, funnel progression, and revenue impact across markets and channels.
+As the marketing function scaled, the Head of Marketing identified the need for a centralized analytics model to track campaign performance, user acquisition, funnel progression, and revenue impact across markets and channels for 2024 marketing efforts.
 The business needed clear visibility into how users move from first exposure (impressions) through engagement (clicks), acquisition (sign-ups), and monetization (purchases), while also understanding marketing spend efficiency and return on investment.
 The key insights and recommendations focus on the following areas:

 - Campaign Performance Trends:
 For each campaign, tracking marketing spend, impressions, clicks, sign-ups, purchases, and revenue over time.